In 2021 Heart Valve Voice have pledged to start 100,000 conversations about the signs and symptoms of heart valve disease.

 Heart valve disease is a common, serious, but treatable condition, affecting over 1.5 million people in the UK.
 However, despite its prevalence, awareness of the condition remains low, with many people unaware of the signs and symptoms of this treatable disease.

 So we are asking all of our supporters to start a conversation about the signs and symptoms of heart valve disease with a family member, friend, neighbour, colleague or any person you meet in your day.
-A simple conversation can save a life.
+That simple conversation can save a life.

 Start your conversation